 Recor nmendation Recommendation Status Timing #2.
-Explore acquisition and non-acquisition based options if available parkland dedication tools are insufficient to achieve parkland requirements.
-This may include, but not be limited to: options available through current planning policies or the Planning Act, land purchases (including land banking; e.g., surplus schools, greenfield areas, etc.), land exchanges, conservation easements and land trusts, partnerships (e.g., long-term land leases, joint-use agreements, use of Hydro corridors, etc.), privately-owned publicly accessible spaces, specific Council-approved usage of Section 37 monies, donations, etc. New Ongoing #3.
+A. Explore acquisition and non-acquisition based options if available parkland dedication tools are insufficient to achieve parkland requirements.
+This may include, but not be limited to: options available through current planning policies or the Planning Act, land purchases (including land banking; e.g., surplus schools, greenfield areas, etc.), land exchanges, conservation easements and land trusts, partnerships (e.g., long-term land leases, joint-use agreements, use of Hydro corridors, etc.), privately-owned publicly accessible spaces, specific Council-approved usage of Section 37 monies, donations, etc. New Ongoing B. Explore and capture opportunities within hydro corridors for sports fields and to serve as linear parks, including multiuse trails for walking, cycling and other non-motorized uses, and off-leash dog parks and trails, thereby connecting neighborhoods, parks (including the Rouge National Urban Park), public access points, and other trail systems.
+New Ongoing #3.
 In areas of residential intensification , evaluate existing parks, open space lands and other municipal properties in the area for their potential to accommodate the needs of the additional residents.
 New Ongoing #4.
 Develop policies and guidelines to prioritize on-site parkland dedication and ensure front-end acquisition and build out of parkland in intensification areas.
 New Ongoing #5.
 Work across City Departments to establish and maintain a single database of active public parks and open space properties in Markham for the purposes of planning, operations and life cycle management.
 Identify clear roles and responsibilities and develop and implement protocols and responsibilities for updating the database on an ongoing basis.
 New Ongoing #6.
 Support the achievement of the goals and objectives of the Rouge National Urban Park initiative, with a particular focus on securing access and promoting its benefits to Markham residents.
 New Ongoing #7.
 Enhance City-wide east-west connections to the Rouge National Urban Park (RNUP) and coordinate Markham's trail networks and bike lanes to enable easy access to the RNUP gateways and trails from adjacent neighbourhoods.
 New Ongoing #8.
 Facilitate direct trail links and better transit service to Rouge National Urban Park access points, most particularly park welcome areas.
-New Ongoing #9.
-Actively seek to establish in-park programming and activities with the Rouge National Urban Park and partner with organizations such as newcomer and settlement agencies and community organizations.
 New Ongoing